2026 Andalusian regional election: Opinion polls

+Graphical summary

 Voting intention estimates

 The table below lists weighted voting intention estimates.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are also displayed below (or in place of) the voting estimates in a smaller font; 55 seats are required for an absolute majority in the Parliament of Andalusia.

 Voting preferences

 The table below lists raw, unweighted voting preferences.

+Preferred President

+The table below lists opinion polling on leader preferences to become president of the Regional Government of Andalusia.

+Predicted President

+The table below lists opinion polling on the perceived likelihood for each leader to become president of the Regional Government of Andalusia.